sensebox/sensebox.github.io/README.md

 Add the biography as a markdown file in the format `name.md` in the `_team` folder.
 Follow the same schema as existing files.

-## Running and the page locally with Jekyll
+## Running the page locally with Jekyll

 Clone repository, `cd` into it and run: